jerryrt/dually-browser-swift5/README.md

 #### Known Issues
 * ~~Resolution menu doesn't currently change the second screen resolution, it currently only lists the available screen modes.~~ (needs further testing)
+* If left idle the iOS device will go to sleep or lock leaving the second screen empty.
+[View the issue](https://github.com/roundhouse/Dually/issues/1)

 ## Contributing
 For contributing use the "fork-and-pull" Git workflow.
 In general use the following steps (** Be sure to merge the latest from "development" before making a pull request ** ):